University of Chichester: College Lane

 Chichester campus or Bishop Otter Campus is situated at College Lane, Chichester, and includes historic buildings and modern facilities.
 It is a five-minute walk from Chichester city centre.
 Chichester Festival Theatre is adjacent to the campus.
 Chichester City Football Club, Chichester Rugby Club and Chichester Racquets and Fitness Club are all adjacent to the campus.

 The Otter Gallery was located within the LRC.
 It offered public art exhibitions and workshops throughout the year.
 It was permanently closed against public protest at the end of 2018.

 Bognor Regis

 The Bognor Regis Campus is in a leafy environment five minutes from the sea, and comprises three mansion houses with Georgian architecture: St Michael's, the Dome and Mordington House.
 The Bognor Regis Campus is close to Hotham Park.
 The park surrounds Hotham House, built in 1792 by Sir Richard Hotham.
 Also nearby is the Ice House – the original 18th century refrigerator of Hotham Park Estate.

-The University's £35 million Tech Park was opened on Wednesday 3 October 2018 by the Duke and Duchess of Sussex.
+The university's £35 million Tech Park was opened on Wednesday 3 October 2018 by the Duke and Duchess of Sussex.

+The University of Chichester has a bus route run by Stagecoach South, the 707.
+It runs between campuses and is free to students upon presentation of a valid UoC Student/Staff ID Card.
+It runs every day except Sundays (excluding bank holidays).